aansh-afk/cli-agent-benchmark/docs/cli-agent-benchmark-prompt.md

 - Command execution (npm install, test runs)
 - Error handling and recovery
 - Parallel operations for efficiency
+- Web searching for documentation and best practices
+- Fetching and analyzing online resources
+- Cross-referencing multiple sources
+- Extracting relevant information from documentation

 ## Bonus Challenges (Optional)
 1. **Memory Leak**: Find and fix the memory leak in the current implementation